-Exchange Act.
-FINRA notes that Prospective CAT Cost Recovery Fee 2024-1 is designed to assist FINRA in meeting its regulatory obligations pursuant to the Plan.
 Furthermore, in approving the CAT Funding Model, the SEC analyzed the potential competitive impact of the CAT Funding Model, including competitive issues related to market services, trading services and regulatory services, efficiency concerns, and capital formation.
 The SEC also analyzed the potential effect of CAT fees calculated pursuant to the CAT Funding Model on affected categories of market participants, including Participants (including exchanges and FINRA), Industry Members (including subcategories of Industry Members, such as alternative trading systems, CAT Executing Brokers and market makers), and investors generally, and considered market effects related to equities and options, among other things.
 Based on this analysis, the SEC approved the CAT Funding Model as compliant with the Exchange Act.
-The Prospective CAT Cost Recovery Fee 2024-1 framework generally is consistent with the fee framework of the CAT Funding Model, as approved by the SEC.
-As discussed in File No. SR-FINRA-2024-011, each of the inputs into the calculation of CAT Fee 2024-1 is reasonable and the resulting fee rate for CAT Fee 2024-1 is reasonable.
-Therefore, Prospective CAT Cost Recovery Fee 2024-1, for these same reasons, is reasonable and would not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
-51 See CAT Funding Model Approval Order, 88 FR 62628, 62678-86.
+The Prospective CAT Cost Recovery Fee 2025-1 framework generally is consistent with the fee framework of the CAT Funding Model, as approved by the SEC.
+As discussed in File No. SR-FINRA-2024-023, each of the inputs into the calculation of CAT Fee 2025-1 is reasonable and the resulting fee rate for CAT Fee 2025-1 is reasonable.
+Therefore, Prospective CAT Cost Recovery Fee 2025-1, for these same reasons, is reasonable and would not impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Exchange Act.
+Economic Impact Assessment Based on the regulatory need discussed above, FINRA has undertaken an economic impact assessment, as set forth below, to analyze the potential economic See CAT Funding Model Approval Order, 88 FR 62628, 62678-86.